Virginia General Assembly session hits midpoint with House, Senate on markedly different paths

 A Senate committee did away with the one bill that directly sought to limit abortion rights.
 Brought by Sen. Amanda F. Chase (R-Chesterfield), it would have prohibited the procedure after 20 weeks except to save the life or health of the mother.
 Senate Democrats did not propose any measures to expand abortion rights.

 But the full Senate unanimously passed a bill meant to prevent a surrogate mother from being forced to abort a fetus with abnormalities or reduce the number of fetuses she is carrying.
 The bill, brought by Sen. Mark J. Peake (R-Lynchburg), the father of quadruplets, would make it illegal for child surrogacy contracts to require a surrogate to do so against her will.
-The Senate passed the bill in 2020, but it never got out of committee in what was then a Democrat-controlled House.
+The Senate passed the bill in 2020, but it never got out of committee in what was then a Democratic-controlled House.

 House Republicans said Tuesday that they were pleased with the course of the session so far but recognize that much work lies ahead.